Southern gold coins were

 Georgia (1838-1861)

-The Dahlonega Mint opened in 1838 to process locally mined
+The Dahlonega Mint opened

-gold.
-Output at this mint was always low, yet it continued
+was always low, yet it continued to operate until 1861,

-to operate until 1861, when Confederate forces seized the
+when Confederate forces seized the building at the outset

-building at the outset of the Civil War.
-In 1878, the Dahlonega
+of the Civil War.
+In 1878, the Dahlonega Mint was destroyed

-Mint was destroyed by fire.
-Today, Price Memorial Hall of
+Today, Price Memorial Hall

-North Georgia College sits on the original foundation of
+of North Georgia College sits on the original foundation

-operated simultaneously).
-The Dahlonega Mint produced only
+never operated simultaneously).
+The Dahlonega Mint produced

-gold coins, many of which were poorly made.
+only gold coins, many of which were poorly made.

 New Orleans, Louisiana